-Union Bridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Union Bridge is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Union Bridge who work in office and administrative support (13.90%), teaching (11.22%), and maintenance occupations (9.76%).
+Unlike some towns, Union Bridge isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Union Bridge are a mix of both white- and blue-collar jobs.
+Overall, Union Bridge is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Union Bridge who work in office and administrative support (15.21%), sales jobs (12.30%), and teaching (10.74%).

-In terms of college education, Union Bridge is nearly on par with the US average for all cities of 21.84%: 18.39% of adults 25 and older in Union Bridge have a bachelor's degree or advanced degree.
+The education level of Union Bridge citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.19% of adults 25 and older in Union Bridge have a college degree.

-The per capita income in Union Bridge in 2010 was $22,349, which is low income relative to Maryland, and middle income relative to the rest of the US.
-This equates to an annual income of $89,396 for a family of four.
+The per capita income in Union Bridge in 2010 was $25,273, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
+This equates to an annual income of $101,092 for a family of four.
 However, Union Bridge contains both very wealthy and poor people as well.